Overview

 Technical reference material for looking up details.
 Check here for system architecture, module contracts, command syntax, configuration options, and specifications.

-- R2R and EAC Architecture - System overview and design
+- EAC Architecture - System overview and design

 - Repository Layout - File structure